Niko-Quant/sweet-crumb-bakery-website/README.md

 ## Overview

-A multi-page website developed for a fictional bakery business.
+A multi-page website developed as part of a Computer Science web development assignment at the University of Salford.

-The project demonstrates front-end web development principles including website structure, navigation, styling and user experience design.
+The project demonstrates fundamental front-end web development skills including website structure, navigation, styling and user experience design.

 ---